NanJiang16/SARS-CoV-2_Deletion_detection_from_amplicon-seq/README.md

 * `standardize_alignments.py` - Standardizes the deletion positions within alignments.
 * `annotate_alignment_with_primers.py` - Annotates an alignment file with information about the closest upstream/downstream primer to each read as well as the fraction of the read's alignment that is to primer regions.
 * `extract_primer_info.py` - Extracts primer information from a primer-annotated alignment file.
-* `summmarize_deletions.R` - Summarizes read deletions (output from `extract_deletions.py`) and calculates their frequencies using coverage information.
+* `deletion_summarization_and_further_filtration.R` - Summarizes read deletions (output from `extract_deletions.py`), calculates their frequencies using coverage information, and exclude deletion junctions with: Frequency < 0.01, Depth < 5, MinCov (smaller depth at the deletion start and stop positions) < 21, Maximum overhang on either end ('max_right_overhang' or 'max_left_overhang') < 31, Depth of positive or negative strands < 3.

 ## Python modules